sanzation/evs/Readme.md

 - Show working performance for different areas
 - performance history in charts (chart.js)
 - open orders for the same day
-- open point tracking count
+- open point tracking
 - http backend connection

-Backend connection, Frontend categorys and open points are highly customised an are dependent on your production enviroment.
+Backend connection, Frontend categorys and open points are highly customised an are dependent on your production enviroment and its backend.

+For any Feedback or questions: dbaehrle@yahoo.de